 Lars Jakob Bang Larsen is adjunct curator of international art at Moderna Museet.
 He is a guest professor in art theory, at the Royal Institute of Art, Stockholm, visiting lecturer at the program in art, culture and technology at Massachusetts Institute of Technology, Boston, and professeur invité and tutor at Haute Ecole d’Art et de Design, Geneva.
 Lars is a post doc fellow at the Institute of Art and Cultural History, University of Copenhagen, from where he also holds his PhD on psychedelic concepts in neo-avantgarde art.
 Lars organised several exhibitions, and was co-curator with Jochen Volz of the 32nd Bienal de São Paulo 2016: Incerteza Viva (Live Uncertainty).
 He wrote several publications and is a contributor to various art magazines (including Artforum).

 Michelle Kuo is The Marlene Hess Curator of Painting and Sculpture at the Museum of Modern Art, New York.
 She was the Editor in Chief of Artforum from 2010-2017, helming the 50th anniversary issue of the magazine as well as numerous other special issues on topics ranging from new media to painting to identity politics.
-Kuo is the author of essays on the work of Robert Rauschenberg, Le Corbusier and Jeff Koons, among others; has lectured widely at institutions including the Centre Pompidou and the Central Academy of Fine Arts in Beijing; contributes to publications such as October and The Art Bulletin; and delivered the 2012 International Association of Art Critics’ Distinguished Lecture.
-She is also working on a book about the subject of her PhD dissertation, the postwar group Experiments in Art and Technology (E.A.T.).
+Michelle is the author of essays on the work of Robert Rauschenberg, Le Corbusier and Jeff Koons, among others; has lectured widely at institutions including the Centre Pompidou in Paris and the Central Academy of Fine Arts in Beijing; contributes to publications such as October and The Art Bulletin; and delivered the 2012 International Association of Art Critics’ Distinguished Lecture.
+She is also contributing author to a book about the subject of her PhD dissertation, the postwar group Experiments in Art and Technology (E.A.T.).